2019-20 Upper School

 Woodward administers the PSAT/NMSQT in October to all students in grades 9-11.
 The test is used for practice for the SAT and level placement in the Upper School.
 Juniors compete in the NMSQT and related programs with their score on this test.
 The Academy registers all students for the test.
 While PSAT now offers a 9th and 10th grade version of the test, the College Counseling and Academic Dean’s offices believe there is value for 9th and 10th graders to experience the actual test in preparation for their junior year.

 PSAT score results will be mailed home during the semester break.
 Test booklets will be returned to students the first week in January.
 Going over the test—question by question—is a valuable way for students to improve their scores.
-Students who have questions about what their score report means should see their grade level counselor or visit: http://www.collegeboard.com/splash.
+Students who have questions about what their score report means should see their grade level counselor or visit this link.

-Contact the Academy's Transition Learning Support Program office for information on nonstandard testing.
+Contact the Academy's Learning Support Program for information on nonstandard testing.

 The Educational Records Bureau Writing Assessment evaluates our students’ writing skills during their 10th grade year in order to allow for any needed remediation during the junior year.
 Woodward uses each student’s score on the ERB as one indicator of writing skills.
 The ERB program is a national test which provides a direct measure of writing ability on a six-point analytic scale for topic development, organization, support, sentence structure, word choice, and mechanics.
 English 2 students will take the ERB in their English class in early January.
 In March, the school will receive the results from the ERB assessors.
 In addition to your child’s score on the ERB test, the department will consider each student’s fall PSAT Writing Skills score, the English teacher’s recommendation, and all other writing assignments completed during the first semester to determine which students would most benefit from taking Writers Workshop the junior year.
 Students who can benefit from Writers Workshop will be informed of this required course in a conference with their present English teacher.
 Parents of all 10th graders will receive a copy of the scores through the mail early in April.

 Membership in the Randolph W. Thrower Chapter of the National Honor Society is offered by the Faculty Council of the National Honor Society to selected juniors and seniors based on evidence of scholarship, service, character, and leadership.
 (It is not determined by grade point average alone).
+Transfer-in students must have completed two semesters at Woodward’s Upper School to be considered.
 Individuals do not request membership but submit, upon request, information to the Faculty Council.
 Candidates for selection are notified at least one week before the convocation in February.
 A grade point average of 3.8 based on the Cumulative Core GPA is the minimum scholastic requirement needed for consideration for induction.
 In addition, the candidate must meet the following four criteria:

 Scholarship is reflected in one's GPA and in one's attitude and approach to academic matters.